top of page

 Ever feel like your tongue is on fire, no hot coffee involved?

-What Burning Tongue Syndrome Looks Like
+What Burning Tongue Syndrome Can Look Like

 Common symptoms include: